Tories facing election ‘wipe-out’ as new poll gives Labour 25-point lead

 “If this played out at a general election, the Conservative Party could be pretty much wiped out, and Labour would have such a commanding lead it could put the Conservatives out of power for generations.”

-Labour have sustained leads of 12-15 points over recent weeks.
+Labour have sustained leads of 12 to 15 points over recent weeks.
 But their advantage has skyrocketed in the wake of chancellor Kwasi Kwarteng’s mini-Budget on 23 September, when he sparked fury by handing the lion’s share of his £45bn tax giveaway to the richest in society.

 Register for free to continue reading